Questions and Answers

 Q: Is there any way of getting around the travel requirement of having to go to China?
 My husband and I couldn't take that much time off of work.
 Can the child be flown to Indiana?

 A: It is Gladney's preference that both parents travel to the foreign country.
 However, we will work with couples should only one parent be able to travel, however at least one spouse must travel to China to complete the adoption.
+We ask that families, where only one parent is traveling, take another trusted adult for moral support.

 Q: What are the fees to adopt from China?